Why should education providers provide information about HIV to students?

 You should also consider having classroom activities where students can get comfortable practicing scenarios like refusing sexual advances or pressures to not use protection, discussing alternatives and how to seek help if needed.
 In younger students you could also encourage parents and their children to discuss relationships and sex at home, removing taboo and making the conversation easier

 There are new studies that show the importance of contextual HIV and STI prevention education.
-As per Kathy Frobisher, an educator at UK Dissertation Writing Services and Paper Fellows, “this means that the level of romantic relationship will have an impact on someone’s sexual choice, and prevention skills that are taught need to be realistic and reflect those relationships.
+As Kathy Frobisher, an educator at UK Dissertation Writing Services and Paper Fellows states: “this means that the level of romantic relationship will have an impact on someone’s sexual choice, and prevention skills that are taught need to be realistic and reflect those relationships.
 Consider what local resources are available in your county or city that can help you design a good program for your class.”

 2. Be mindful of the language used

-The language that you use when discussing these issues is very important to its imperative to ensure it’s inclusive and thoughtful for everyone involved.
+The language that you use when discussing these issues is very important and it's imperative to ensure it’s inclusive and thoughtful for everyone involved.
 Those at highest risk of contracting HIV are young gay and bisexual men, and men that have sex with men, as well as transgender women.
 For effective HIV prevention, it’s important that schools and colleges are inclusive in their language, activities and content so that LGBTQ+ students can be engaged in the discussion without fear or self-stigmatisation.

 The language is vital because it needs to be completely non-blaming and aware that some experiences are unfortunately coerced and forced, so be mindful of possible trauma when teaching and talking about sex education.
 It’s also important to review your program frequently so that your content and language is always up to date and considers the latest research.